 You can build a firm foundation by following Christ’s example.
-From Genesis through Revelation—God’s instruction is the same: “Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind, and with all thy strength” (Mark 12:30).
+From Genesis through Revelation—God’s instruction is the same: “And you shall love the Lord your God with all your heart, with all your soul, with all your mind, and with all your strength.’”
+(Mark 12:30).

 If that sounds like a pretty tall order, that’s because it is— we have a big God.
 And loving Him completely requires all that we have.
 How do we do that?
 How do we give Him EVERYTHING?